MineCoreLive/minecore/README.md

 3.636 / 5.000
 Resultados de tradução
-MineCoreSlax (https://www.minecore.live) is a variation of the original MineCore, but this time using the Debian-based Slax distribution.
+MineCoreSlax (https://www.minecore.live) is a variation of the original MineCore, but this time using the Debian-based Slax distribution (https://www.slax.org/).
 Just like the original based on the very light Tinycore (http://tinycorelinux.net/), MineCoreSlax is a distribution with a minimum ISO, which fits on any pendrive, fits a huge variety of machines - especially older ones - and has everything easy and virtually ready for Monero mining.

 Minecore was born from a personal challenge of being able to create a very light system capable of running mining on virtually any machine (as long as it is a 64-bit processor) in "live" mode, that is, that does not depend on installation or any changes to the hd or ssd with the computer's default operating system.
 You also needed to use a graphical GUI to make things like copy/paste wallet codes easy for inexperienced Linux users.